30 BEAUTIFUL Banff Lakes You Have To Visit

 Overlooking Vista Lake

-Vista Lake is located right off of Highway 93 before you cross into Kootenay National Park.
-Vista Lake is an excellent Banff lake to check out because you can literally do so from right off the highway.
+Vista Lake is located right off the Banff Windermere Highway before you cross into Kootenay National Park.
+Vista Lake is an excellent lake to check out because you can literally do so from right off the highway.

 There’s a small parking area for Vista Lake on the left-hand side of the road when driving from Banff to Radium Hot Springs.
 Keep an eye out for it once you pass Storm Mountain Lodge.